This text is translated into Russian by google automatic human level neural machine.

 The water element flooded 75 apartment buildings and 1283 individual houses.
 Over the entire period of the flood, 15 900 Komsomol members were recognized as affected by it.

-For almost two months, there was a struggle with the elements.
-And the Komsomol members, with the support of servicemen, fighters of the Ministry of Emergency Measures, the government of the country and the region, stood and won.
-From the water, almost the whole city and its city-forming enterprises were preserved.
-Despite the fact that a significant number of citizens were involved in the flood control, this did not affect the work of enterprises.
+For almost two months there was a struggle with the elements.
+And the Komsomol members, with the support of military personnel, fighters of the Ministry of Emergency Situations, the government of the country and the region, withstood and won.
+Almost the entire city and its town-forming enterprises were saved from water.
+Despite the fact that a significant number of citizens were involved in the flood control, this did not affect the operation of the enterprises.
 All of them continued to work and produce world-class products, creating modern military equipment to strengthen the country's defense potential.
-The growth in the industrial production of the city in 2013 amounted to 120%.
+The growth of industrial production in the city in 2013 was 120%.

 2015 year.
-A submarine built and repaired at the Amur Shipyard was given the honorary title "Komsomolsk-on-Amur"
+The submarine, built and repaired at the Amur shipyard, was given the honorary name "Komsomolsk-on-Amur"

 In July, 2015, the Commander-in-Chief of the Russian Navy Viktor Chirkov, by his order, assigned the diesel-electric submarine of the 877 Varshavyanka project the honorary title of Komsomolsk-on-Amur.